AnkitKumarGiri/ToDoWebApp-Typescript-React-Webpack/README.md

-This is a ToDo Web Application written in TypeScript using React.
+This is a ToDo Web Application written in TypeScript using React and bundled using Webpack.

 The project was set up using the boilerplate from the following repository: https://github.com/saurabhpati/react-ts-webpack-boilerplate